spotinst/terraform-provider-spotinst/website/docs/r/ocean_ecs.html.markdown

 * `key_pair` - (Optional) The key pair to attach the instances.
 * `iam_instance_profile` - (Optional) The instance profile iam role.
 * `associate_public_ip_address` - (Optional, Default: `false`) Configure public IP address allocation.
+* `draining_timeout` - (Optional) The time in seconds, the instance is allowed to run while detached from the ELB.
+This is to allow the instance time to be drained from incoming TCP connections before terminating it, during a scale down operation.

 ```hcl